vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/04-running-terraform.md

 > For this reason it is best to make the namespace uniques across
 > **all** instances.

-The creation process will then continue, showing more messages, as follows:
+Assuming that you didn't have any issues, the creation process will continue, showing more messages, as follows:

 ```text
 local_file.sv_kubeconfig: Creating...